Vidfoss (or Vidfossen) was the third waterfall we saw within Oddadalen (the Odda Valley) as we were heading north towards the town of Odda.

 All of these sources were fed by the melting glacial ice of the vast Folgefonn Glacier (Folgefonna).

-It might have also been aided by the fact that it had been raining in the days prior to and during our visit.
+It might have also been aided by the fact that it had been raining in the days prior to and during our first visit.

 Finally, a quicky thing about this waterfall was that unlike most of the other waterfalls through Norway, it didn’t seem to be normally called “Vidfossen”.

 In other words, I had noticed the definite article “-en” at the end of the word tended to be absent in its name.